Skip to content

 A single-door, UL793-listed, FM-approved smoke vent that opens automatically when its fusible link reaches temperature.
 For factories, warehouses, hoistways, and shafts.

 Both materials are insulated and compatible with OSHA-compliant safety railings, so the choice comes down to environment and budget.
 Aluminum resists corrosion and weighs less, which makes it the better pick for coastal sites, high-humidity climates, and anywhere long-term corrosion resistance matters.
-Galvanized steel is more economical and extremely rugged, and it is a great value for most standard commercial roofs.
+Galvanized steel is more economical and extremely rugged — a great value for most standard commercial roofs.

 Roof hatch sizes are expressed as the width by length of the clear opening.
 Taller and longer openings make it easier to move people, tools, and equipment — at the cost of more material and a larger curb.